nbro/learning-long-range-perception/README.md

 The entire codebase is avaliable [here](https://github.com/idsia-robotics/Learning-Long-range-Perception/tree/master/code).
 In order to generate the datasets, of which download links are present above, one should launch the script preprocess.py which will create the dataset in hdf5 file format, starting from a collection of ROS bagfiles stored in a given folder.

-The script train.py is used to train the model, which is defined in unified_model.py, using a given hdf5 dataset.
+The script train.py is used to train the get_model, which is defined in unified_model.py, using a given hdf5 dataset.
 A list of the available parameters can be seen by launching  `python train.py -h `.

-The script test.py is used to test the model, which is defined in unified_model.py, using a subset of the hdf5 groups defined in the script.
+The script test.py is used to test the get_model, which is defined in unified_model.py, using a subset of the hdf5 groups defined in the script.
 A list of the available parameters can be seen by launching  `python test.py -h `.

 The scripts visualize.py and visualize_output.py are respectively used to visualize the real world dataset collected consisting in the camera's view and the ground truth labels, and to visualize the same information plus the selected models' prediction.